 Kyoto International Manga Museum

 The last place on this short list is the International Manga Museum.
-This Museum is one amazing place and a completely different experience, so that’s why I really wanted to include it on this list.
+This Museum is an amazing place and a completely different experience, so that’s why I really wanted to include it on this list.
 Here you can watch several exhibitions, read manga and even participate in workshops.
 And if you’re a total manga fan, you can even have your portrait drawn by an artist in about 20 minutes.

 In the museum there’s also a shop to buy all kind of manga-related souvenirs and a café to eat some good food if you’re hungry.